Appearance of Su-30, Su-35 and MiG-31 of the Russian Aerospace Forces near the borders of Latvia's airspace caused a lot of noise in NATO

-Hungary Today: Hungarian Air Force deployed SAAB JAS 39 Gripen fighters to intercept Russian aircraft
+Hungary Today: Hungarian Air Force used SAAB JAS 39 Gripen fighters to intercept Russian aircraft

-Multi-purpose Su-30, Su-35 fighters, and two MiG-31 interceptors of the Russian Aerospace Forces approached the airspace of Latvia.
-The incident occurred on September 25, writes Hungary Today, citing a statement from NATO's Joint Air Command.
+Multipurpose Su-30, Su-35 fighters and two MiG-31 interceptors of the Russian Aerospace Forces approached the airspace of Latvia.
+The incident occurred on September 25, Hungary Today writes with reference to a message from the NATO Joint Aviation Command.

 Hungary demonstrates the Alliance's commitment to protecting and ensuring the security of the Baltic States and the eastern flank.